mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		$ echo 456d 7f5f 1c4b fe3b c916 b875 60ae 6a3e | tr -d ' ' | xxd -r -p | sha256sum -b | xxd -r -p | sha256sum -b | cut -c 1-8
 		fe3c6545

+A hexseed can be used to easily generate keys even without the MMGen software, as explained in [this tutorial][03].

 #### <a name='a_ai'>Mnemonics, seeds and hexseeds: additional information</a>

 MMGen commands that take mnemonic, seed or hexseed data may receive the data